cicalese/docker-wikifarm/README.md

 1. `disable_wiki`: disable a wiki on a wiki farm (this does not remove the database)
 1. `run_update.sh`: run the update maintenance script on one wiki
+1. `patch_master.sh`: applies a gerrit patch to wikifarm-master and runs update
 1. `status.sh`: list all images and containers
 1. `clean_all.sh`: remove all images and containers generated from the build and prune unused containers